 People & Culture

-Growing EU Economy
+Resilient EU Economy

-Following the country’s financial crisis in 2013, Cyprus undertook a major reform agenda and albeit still facing some economic challenges, the small EU nation has demonstrated in- credible resilience and an ability to bounce back to growth.
+Following the country’s financial crisis in 2013, Cyprus undertook a major reform agenda and while still facing some economic challenges, the small EU nation has demonstrated resilience and an ability to bounce back to growth.
 The year 2015 signalled a sooner-than- expected exit from recession and a rapid economic turnaround followed, with 2017 recording almost 4% growth – earning Cyprus praise as an economic success story.
-The island’s international financial centre did suffer a blow in the wake of the crisis, especially to its reputation, but today the country stands tall with recapitalised and stable banks and stronger institutions with better supervision.
-Consistent credit rating upgrades have further boosted confidence and foreign direct investment has been pouring into all key sectors, with 2014- 2016 FDI in flows reaching €9.1 billion.
+Cyprus’ resilience in the face of the pandemic was once again evident with GDP growth reaching a strong 5.6% in 2022, although the European Commission forecasts a downturn to 2.2% growth in 2023.
+Consistent credit rating upgrades have further boosted confidence and foreign direct investment has been flowing into all key sectors.
 Cyprus has retained and strengthened its status as an attractive investment gateway to the EU and other high-growth markets, as well as a secure base to tap into opportunities in the Middle East.
 Offering a tax-efficient EU company domicile, the country is emerging as an increasingly attractive location for fund managers and promoters, and a compelling destination for regional headquarters and a base for tech companies.

-Booming Investment Fund Sector
+Investment Fund Boom

-Cyprus has big ambitions in the investment funds sector to establish itself as a contender in the global asset management industry – and with upgraded legislation, assets under management (AuM) and the number of fund structures licensed and active in Cyprus have underlined the strength and appeal of the novice domicile.
+Cyprus has big ambitions in the investment funds sector to target a bigger piece of the global asset management pie.
+The steady growth in both Assets under Management and in the number of fund structures licensed and active in Cyprus have underlined the strength and appeal of the novice domicile.
 Assets under Management (AuM) have seen a formidable increase from €2.7 billion in 2016 to €10.7 billion in the second quarter of 2023, showing that it is not the sector’s size but its fast growth that has impressed, and is being recognised by the global asset management and investor community.
 Investment funds have already invested more than €2.5 billion in several sectors of the Cypriot economy, such as shipping, hospitality, education, healthcare, and renewable energy.
 Cyprus offers both EU-regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and Alternative Investment Funds (AIFs).
 In July 2018, the country upgraded its AIF framework and introduced Registered AIFs (RAIFs), which do not require authorisation by the supervising Cyprus Securities and Exchange Commission (CySEC) to commence operations provided they are externally managed by an Alternative Investment Fund Manager (AIFM) based in Cyprus or another EU country.
 The upgraded legislation has been hailed ‘ground-breaking’ and offers a significantly more time- and cost-efficient means of establishing AIFs in Cyprus.
 Today, the majority of alternative investment funds in Cyprus are of a small and medium size and focus on debt and equity securities, real estate and private equity.
 However, Cyprus has also attracted larger funds including one with assets of €500 million under management.
-The number of alternative investment funds has more than doubled in the last five years and foreign UCITS are now widely marketed in Cyprus, including ones promoted by international financial institutions such as JP Morgan, UBS and Julius Baer.
+The number of alternative investment funds has more than doubled in the last five years and foreign UCITS are now widely marketed in Cyprus, including ones promoted by major international financial institutions.

 Global Shipping Hub

-Tourism has been a key driving force of the Cypriot economy for decades, and 2017 saw another consecutive year of record-breaking numbers of tourist arrivals and revenue – and so far, 2018 numbers project yet another year of consistent growth.
-New projects currently underway are set to strengthen and upgrade Cyprus’ tourism product and encourage more year-round visitors, a strategy Cyprus is fully committed to.
+Tourism has been a key driving force of the Cypriot economy for decades, and pre-Covid the country saw consecutive years of record-breaking numbers of tourist arrivals and revenue.
+Although the pandemic temporarily stifled the thriving sector, tourist arrival figures are rebounding and new projects currently underway are set to strengthen and diversify Cyprus’ tourism product and encourage more year-round visitors, a strategy Cyprus is fully committed to.
 These projects range from the construction of new golf courses, luxury marina developments and the upgrading of the island’s wellness and medical tourism product.
-A new and exciting prospect is the current construction of the Republic’s first-ever luxury casino resort.
-The €550 million integrated resort, run by a consortium with renowned Hong Kong player Melco, will exceed five-star status and open a whole new market for niche tourism on the island.
+A new and exciting prospect is the Republic’s first-ever luxury casino resort.
+The €600 million integrated resort, run by a consortium with renowned Hong Kong player Melco, exceeds five-star status and has opened a whole new market for niche tourism on the island.

-Rise in Real Estate
+Appealing Real Estate

 All rights reserved.
-The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of CountryProfiler.
+The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of The Profiler Group.